 Your provider may prescribe aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or corticosteroids to reduce inflammation of the blood vessels.
 (DO NOT give aspirin to children except as advised by your provider).

 Your provider will tell you to stop taking medicines that could be causing this condition.

 Hypersensitivity vasculitis most often goes away over time.
 The condition may come back in some people.

 People with ongoing vasculitis should be checked for necrotizing vasculitis.

 Complications may include:

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of allergic vasculitis.
+Call your provider if you have symptoms of hypersensitivity vasculitis.